CraveFM/nsDirectiveTouchAnimationApp/README.md

 [<img src="https://nativescripting.com/758edc112b99236de995159be8c7567b/directive-animation.gif" width="210" height="375"></img>](https://play.nativescript.org/?template=play-ng&id=Wh9rvG&v=49)

-Example taken from [:bookmark:`nativescripting.com`](https://nativescripting.com/posts/animations-using-angular-directives) by [William TjondroSuharto](https://twitter.com/williamjuan27) and can be used as a template since it has already been converted to [NativeScript 7](https://nativescript.org/blog/nativescript-7-announcement)
+Example taken from [:bookmark:`nativescripting.com`](https://nativescripting.com/posts/animations-using-angular-directives) by [William TjondroSuharto](https://twitter.com/williamjuan27) and can be used as a template since it has already been converted to [NativeScript 8](https://nativescript.org/blog/nativescript-8-announcement)

+## :warning: Animation is not yet working

 ## :o: Create a project by using this template